Cottage Gardens in India: Hill Stations to Tropical Plains

 • Water Features

-Wildlife pond or traditional water feature
+Stone birdbath, small fountain, wildlife pond or matka water feature

-• Soil & Mulch
+• Soil and Mulch

-Extensive soil improvement and mulching
+Extensive soil improvement with vermicompost, grit, and organic mulch

 • Total